Closing Bell: Boxing black box simulations in the resource theory of contextuality: When is a function induced by a procedure?

 \subsection{The general case and procedures as empirical models}

 We now wish to answer the general question of when a function $F\colon \EMP(S)\to\EMP(T)$ is induced by a probabilistic procedure $S\to T$.
 In order to understand $F$ we can study the composites for each context $\sigma\in\Sigma_T$.
 Note that each of these is an instance of the simpler setting considered in Section~\ref{ssec:caseprobabilisticexperiments}.
 As before, we may assume that $F$ preserves convex combinations, so that it is determined by its values on $\Ev(X_S)$.
-Since in addition $\EMP(T|_\sigma) \cong D(\Ev_T(\sigma))$, the composite above can equivalently be described as a convex mixture of (deterministic) functions of type
+Since in addition $\EMP(T|_\sigma) \cong D(\Ev_T(\sigma))$, each composite above is a function of type